Table of Contents

 Blogging has an impact on society in areas such as media, awareness, public agenda, opinion, and market of ideas, blogosphere, behavior, and web (Barlow, 2007).
 Blogging offers many advantages to societies that are discussed below.
 Through blogging, we create an online community of people with similar ideas.
 An individual is able to air their opinions and can make comments without interruptions.
 Blogging keeps a check on big time media.
 Stories which would have never reach media stations like CNN can be developed to eventually make it there.
 It also gives an opportunity for one to air the news which does not fit the media stations.
 Blogging is a an effective way of sharing information since no one holds all the cards, that is, one decides to share some info, but it is fellow bloggers and commentators who determine how far it goes.
 It is a form of open source journalism.

 Blogging is a way of giving a voice to those who would otherwise be voiceless (Barlow, 2007).
 It is also a way through which an individual can countercheck facts from the social media.
 In addition, it creates competition among media companies and stations making the media more proactive and motivating them to try and offer the best.
-Blogging also plays a huge role in politics as it is used for political and scial activism.
-Through blogging, consumers can share their opinions on various brands.
+Blogging also plays a huge role in politics as it is used for political and social activism.
+Through blogging, consmers can share their opinions on various brands.

 Blogs manage to get more personal than websites while at the same time being more private than emails.
 They enable the society to move from a one-to-one and one-to-many to a many-to-many way of sharing viewpoints; in this way, blogging broadens the viewpoint of people in a community.
 Through blogs, society can obtain information that would not have been obtainable from the media due to corporate constraints.
 Blogging has helped various individuals to grow in their field of expertise as in the case of Pete Cashmore (Mashable) and Michael Arrington (Coady, 2011).
 It also provides a lot of information on topics such as health thereby enabling the individuals in the society to live a healthy life.